gabejoseph/reciperemix/README.md

 ## Development

-After checking out the repo, users can
+After checking out the repo, users can alter the controllers, models or views under the app folder.
+The db folder contains migrations used in the app along with the schema.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/'energetic-middleware-9554'/storm_data.
+Bug reports and pull requests are welcome on GitHub at https://github.com/'energetic-middleware-9554'/reciperemix.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License